Leadership

 Orsolya Bartha

 Orsolya is an attorney and the owner of the Bartha Law, P.C., law firm, which specializes in real estate transactions, property management, landlord-tenant disputes, affordable housing, green energy compliance, condo/coop issues, and trusts and estates.
 Previously, she had a distinguished career in human rights and international law, advocating for the rights of persons with disabilities and older people.
 She lives in Peter Cooper Village with her husband, daughter, and labradoodle.
+Orsolya joined the board in 2025.

 Richard Bengloff

 A lifelong tenant of ST/PCV, Richard is a retired accountant with some expertise in real estate and property maintenance, including as a former CFO of WNYC Radio and other organizations, as well as lobbying experience.
 He has been an active hands-on board member of many not-for-profit organizations, including formerly over 15 years as a board member/treasurer of local East End Temple.
+Rich joined the TA board in 2025.

 Sherryl Kirschenbaum

 Sherry is the Director of the Tenants Association’s telephone hotline, overseeing the volunteers who respond to resident inquiries.
-In addition, she is the Tenants Association’s volunteer coordinator and helps to recruit new Building Leaders.
+In addition, she is the Tenants Association’s coordinator of volunteers and helps to recruit new Building Leaders.
 She is a member of the Maintenance/Quality of Life and Outreach Committees.
 Sherry, who became a board member in 2013, is a retired nurse and raised two children, who now live independently in Stuyvesant Town.

 Karan Pasricha